485 W 28th Ave rezoning application

 Is there a reason why W 28th street does not have a boulvard/tree belt?
 The tiny strip of green grass bordering the road on both sides of the street prevents any tress from being planted and makes this street a scorching nightmare to walk on in summer.
 Is there an opportunity to expand the boulvard/tree belt on W28th to create more privacy between the two buildings and to provide some shade and greenery for the residents?

-Sole asked over 3 years ago
+Sole asked about 4 years ago

 The applicant will be required to include a widened sidewalk and a front boulevard with street trees along West 28th Avenue in accordance with the Cambie Corridor Public Realm Plan.
 The intent of the Plan is to ensure residential streets include a softer landscape treatment, provide a buffer from traffic with planted boulevards, and create a safer and more open pedestrian experience.
 Although it is not shown on all of the applicant’s drawings, the landscape plan shows the widened sidewalk and front boulevard, including the placement of the new trees.
 The landscape plan notes that six street trees will be planted in the boulevard along West 28th Avenue.
 Additionally, seven ornamental trees will be planted in planters around the building, with five of these trees located on the West 28th side of the property.